prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 4. [Animated Loader](#animated-loader)
 5. [Logo Design](#logo-design)

-## Instructions

 ### Web Banners

 For the Web Banner portion of your midterm, you will be creating a series of banners that scale to three different sizes.
-The challenge is to design your banners in such a way that the main subject remains visible and impactful across all sizes, despite the varying aspect ratios.
+The challenge is to design your banners in such a way that the main subject and accompanying text remain visible and impactful across all sizes, despite the varying aspect ratios.

 Here is an example, you can probably do better! :D
 ![Web Banner Example](./assets/web-banner-example.png)

 **Instructions**

 1. Using the file provided, select an image that aligns with your chosen app theme (e.g., if your theme is gardening, select an image related to gardening).
 2. Ensure your chosen image has a clear main subject that can remain the focal point across different banner sizes.
+3. Add a short and impactful message or slogan **only** to your web banner.
+Make sure the text is legible and maintains proper hierarchy, even when scaled down to smaller sizes.
+4. Think about where a **call-to-action (CTA) button** may be added in the future.
+Consider the necessary spacing to allow for the button placement without obstructing the main subject or text.
-3. Place your image within the provided artboards.
-Scale and adjust your image to fit nicely within the frames.
-Use content-aware fill or any other tool we learned in class to fill in gaps within your artboard.
+5. Place your image and text within the provided artboards.
+Scale and adjust your elements to fit nicely within the frames.
-4. Ensure that your edits are non-destructive, allowing for adjustments and changes without permanently altering the original image.
+6. Utilize the tools we covered during the Photoshop portion of the course, such as **Masking** and **Layer Adjustments**, to make non-destructive edits that maintain flexibility for future changes.
-5. Export your banners as .PNGs at their respective sizes.
+7. Export your banners as .PNGs at their respective sizes.

+> Although we did not explore the Text tool in Photoshop, it functions similar to Illustrators Text tool.

 **File organization:**